rwhale/scrub-and-scale/README.md

 # scrub-and-scale
 A Python &amp; SQL toolkit to audit data quality and operational readiness for production AI.
 Because AI doesn't scale on demos; it scales on fundamentals.

-# 🛠️ AI Readiness Auditor

-**"AI doesn't scale on demos; it scales on fundamentals."**

-This project is a technical toolkit designed to audit and validate data integrity before it reaches an LLM or production AI model.
-It moves beyond the "clever prompt" and focuses on the unglamorous, essential work of **Data Quality** and **Operational Integration**.

 ---

 # AI Readiness Auditor 🛠️